blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/JohnEdwa-RTAutoSprintEx/README.md

 # RT AutoSprint Extended 2 | Game ver.
-1.1.1.4
+1.2.3.1

 ## [**For custom survivor/skill support, see RTAutoSprintAddon.**](https://thunderstore.io/package/JohnEdwa/RTAutoSprintAddon/)

----

 ### Latest changes

-`2.0.0`  [2021-04-26]

-* Complete rewrite of the mod from scratch.
-Now with possible support for custom survivors, skills and a kind-of-an-API.
-* Custom survivor/skill patch [released as its own addon for compatibility reasons.](https://thunderstore.io/package/JohnEdwa/RTAutoSprintAddon/)
-* [known issue] Artificer flamethrower "hold-to-cast" mode isn't implemented.
-* [known issue] Disabling the mod only on certain survivors isn't possible.
-`2.0.1` Added console logs to the SendMessage receivers.
-`2.0.2` Fixed Toggle Sprint mode skill cancelling.
+`2.1.2`

+* Fixed for patch 1.2.3.1

 # Description

 Removes the need to manually sprint, instead always sprint when the base game would allow you to.
 Hold sprint to walk and cancel skills like flamethrower.
-To supplement that, the sprinting crosshair and speedlines are removed, and the FOV and FOV sprint expanding can be edited.
+To supplement that, the sprinting crosshair and speedlines are removed, and the FOV and ~~FOV sprint expanding can be edited.~~

 Kudos to Relocity and Thrawnarch for creating the original mod, and Rein, Harb, ThinkInvisible, Twiner son of Twine, and Aaron (among others) from the modding Discord for help.